 So strong was the association between these moral and physical ideals, that often historically important figures were depicted naked too.
 For example, Harmodius and Aristogeiton, who assassinated an Athenian tyrant in 6th century BC and thus helped establishing the democratic ruling in the city, were the preeminent symbol of democracy to ancient Athenians, and of course this symbol had to be visualized and preserved for the following generations in a form of the statues.

 Also, when a person was deified, he was almost certainly to be depicted naked, like Hadrian’s lover Antinous.

 Many Roman emperors also ordered nude statues of themselves, often emphasizing their nudity by hanging their robes on a shoulder.

-Some researchers suggested that such nudity was purely symbolical, though still it would mean that ancient greeks and romans not only thought nudity was not immoral, but on contrary rather a symbol of goodness.
+Some researchers suggested that such nudity was purely symbolical, though still it would mean that ancient greeks and romans not only thought nudity was not immoral, but on contrary was rather a symbol of goodness.

 An interesting example of the so-called heroized nudity comes from a frieze from Parthenon depicting the battle between noble (and nude) greeks and savage (and clothed) amazons.

 Many legendary heroes were often depicted nude, e.g. Heracles (Hercules) and his twelve labors: